AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 It is possible to make bulk updates to the common metadata fields of multiple assets.
 From the search results, select one or more assets.
 Click **[!UICONTROL Properties]** from the toolbar and update the metadata as required.
 Click **[!UICONTROL Save and Close]** when done.
 The previously existing metadata in the updated fields is overwritten.

-For the assets that are available in a single folder or a collection, it is easier to [update the metadata in bulk](/help/assets/managing-multiple-assets.md).
+For the assets that are available in a single folder or a collection, it is easier to [update the metadata in bulk](/help/assets/managing-multiple-assets.md) without using the search functionality.
 For the assets that are available across folders or match a common criteria, it is faster to bulk update the metadata via searching.

 ### Smart collections {#collections-1}